LLMs + Persona-Plug = Personalized LLMs

 (1) \textbf{Impact of input-aware attention}: We first remove the input-aware personal aggregator and summarize the personal embedding by averaging the representation of each historical behavior.
 As shown in Figure~\ref{fig:abl}, this model performs worse than the full \ours{}, indicating that the input-aware aggregator can better capture user patterns according to the current input.
 Nevertheless, it is worth noting that even without this component, \ours{} still achieves strong results compared to baselines, suggesting that the user's overall behavior patterns are crucial for personalized language generation.

 (2) \textbf{Impact of instruction embedding}: Next, we remove the instruction embedding $[\bI]$ from the LLM input in Equation~(\ref{eq:loss}).
-Intriguingly, this variant also outperforms baselines, indicating that the primary improvements of the \ours{} stem from the personal embedding constructed from the user histories, rather than from the instruction embedding.
-However, the observed performance decline highlights that the instruction embedding helps the model disentangle global task-related knowledge from user-specific patterns, thereby enhancing personalization performance.
+Intriguingly, this variant also outperforms baselines, indicating that the primary improvements of the \ours{} stem from the personal embedding from user histories.
+However, the performance decline highlights that the instruction embedding helps the model disentangle global task-related knowledge from user-specific patterns, thereby enhancing personalization performance.